OpenISS/OpenISS/README.md

 * Python
 * ...

-## Background on the original ISS ##
+## Background on the ISSv1, ISSv2, ISSv3 ##

 OpenISS’s core goals are to enable achieving something akin to the original ISS below in an open educational setting.
-Then, to build custom applications based on it.
+Then, to build custom applications based on it, using OpenISS API as a core.

 ### Academic Publications ###